 I removed the original magnetic limit-switch and replaced it with ultrasonic PING-sensor that could measure the actual height from the floor.

-In this project I used a cheap ultrasonic PING-sensor that cost just couple of euros.
+In this project, I used a cheap ultrasonic PING-sensor that cost just a couple of euros.
 This device acts as a range-finder, measuring distances between objects from 3 cm to 300 cm.

 When measuring, the sensor emits an inaudible 40kHz chirp and starts listening for the echo.
 Distance can be calculated from the time it takes for the sound to travel back!